SoupINaCUP/Network-Engineering-Projects/README.md

 ## 📂 Folder Structure
-- **OSPF-Troubleshooting/** → OSPF labs and troubleshooting notes.
+- **Troubleshooting-Labs/** → Common networking troubleshooting scenarios (OSPF, VLAN, STP, BGP, etc.).
-- **VLAN-Config/** → VLAN configurations and troubleshooting.
+- **Network-Configurations/** → VLAN setups, routing configs, firewall rules, and interface configs.
-- **Security-Labs/** → Hack The Box write-ups and firewall-related labs.
+- **Security-Labs/** → Hack The Box write-ups, firewall configurations, and security research.
-- **Python-Automation/** → Python scripts for network automation.
+- **Automation-Scripts/** → Python scripts for network automation and CLI-based management.

 ## 🔥 About Me
 I’m a network engineer focused on improving my skills in **Cisco, Juniper, Python automation, and security**.
 This repository is a collection of my work, including labs, troubleshooting steps, and automation scripts.